acend/kubernetes-basics-training/content/en/docs/02.0/_index.en.md

 `fzf` is yet another handy helper tool when you have to deal with a lot of contexts or namespaces by adding an interactive menu to `kubectx`and `kubens`: <https://github.com/junegunn/fzf>

-`stern` is a very powerful enhancement of `kubectl logs` and lets you tail logs of multiple containers and pods at the same time: <https://github.com/wercker/stern>.
+`stern` is a very powerful enhancement of `kubectl logs` and lets you tail logs of multiple containers and Pods at the same time: <https://github.com/wercker/stern>.